MohitGoel92/Microsoft-Excel/README.md

 ### VLOOKUP()

 *VLOOKUP* stands for 'Vertical Lookup'.
 It is a function that makes Excel search for a certain value in a column (the so-called 'table array'), in order to return a value from a different column in the same row.
-A *VLOOKUP()* formula will take a similar form as the below:
+A *VLOOKUP()* function will take a similar form as the below:

 ```
 =VLOOKUP($B3,'Master Emp List'!$A$1:$I$38,2,FALSE)
 ```

 **Note:** The *VLOOKUP* has 4 arguments.
-The last argument is *FALSE* because, if we had *TRUE* instead, the formula will produce the closest match.
+The last argument is *FALSE* because, if we had *TRUE* instead, the function will produce the closest match.
 However, to be precise in our work, we should not seek the closest match but have an output of the exact match or error.

 ### HLOOKUP()

 *HLOOKUP* in Excel stands for ‘Horizontal Lookup’.
 It is a function that makes Excel search for a certain value in a row (the so-called ‘table array’), in order to return a value from a different row in the same column.
-Similar to a *VLOOKUP*, a *HLOOKUP* formula will take a similar form as the below:
+Similar to a *VLOOKUP*, a *HLOOKUP* function will take a similar form as the below:

 ```
 =HLOOKUP($B$3,'Master Inventory List'!$A$2:$G$5,2,FALSE)